Stewart Edward White

-Personal life
+Early life

 White was born in Grand Rapids, Michigan, the son of Mary E. (Daniell) and Thomas Stewart White, a lumberman.
 He attended Grand Rapids High School, and earned degrees from University of Michigan (B.A., 1895; M.A., 1903).
+White married Elizabeth Grant in 1904.

+Writer

 From about 1900 until about 1922 he wrote fiction and non-fiction about adventure and travel, with an emphasis on natural history and outdoor living.
-Starting in 1922 he and his wife Elizabeth "Betty" Grant White wrote numerous books, that, according to them, were received through channelling with spirits.
+Starting in 1922 he and his wife Elizabeth "Betty" Grant White wrote numerous books, that according to them, were received through channelling with spirits.
 They also wrote about their travels around the state of California.
-White died in Hillsborough, California, on September 18, 1946, at the age of 73.

 Whenever you see a dust through the trees, you look first to make sure it is not raised by stray cattle.
 Then when you are certain of your horse and man, you start a fire in the little stove.
 That is the invariable rule in the mountains.
 The logic is simple, unanswerable, and correct.
 The presence of the man argues that he has ridden from some distant point, for here all points are more or less distant; and the fact in turn proves that somewhat of exercise and space have intervened last he has eaten.
 Therefore, no matter what the time of day, you feed him.
 It works out like a mathematical formula.